palmerr23/sigrok-pico/AnalyzerDetails.md

 The sample rate granularity is limited to the a granularity of the clock divisors of the PIO and ADC.
 The ADC uses only the integer part of the fractional divisor of the 48Mhz USB clock.
 The PIO uses the full fractional divisor of the sysclk which is set to 120Mhz (the maximum supported PIO rate).
 Pulseview only provides frequencies which yield integer divisors for the PIO and ADC clocks to ensure that the two clocks do not drift over time which can happen with non integer divisors.
 The command line interface will allow any specified frequency.
-It is recommended that for digital modes that integer divisors of 120Mhz be specified to get sample rates close to what is specified (i.e. 120,60,40,30,20,15,12,10Msps etc).
+It is recommended that for digital modes that integer divisors of 240Mhz be specified to get sample rates close to what is specified (i.e. 120,60,40,30,20,15,12,10Msps etc).
 As the sample rate is decreased the granularity increases.
-Since the ADC has a maximum frequency of 500khz off a 48Mhz clock it has a minimum divisor of 96 and thus a worst case granularity of 5khz.
+Since the ADC has a maximum frequency of 2.4MHz off the CPU clock it has a minimum divisor of 96 and thus a worst case granularity of 5khz.
 ### Min and Max Sample rates.
-The minimum sample rate is 5Khz to ensure the sample rate is within the 16 bit divisor.
+The minimum sample rate is 5Khz (10kHz?) to ensure the sample rate is within the 16 bit divisor.
-The maximum sample rate for digital only is 120Msps.
+The maximum sample rate for digital only is 240Msps.
-If 8 or more digital channels are enabled sample rates of 60Msps or less are recommended to allow the DMA engine to do a read modify write operation from the PIO FIFO to memory.
+If 8 or more digital channels are enabled sample rates of 120Msps or less are recommended to allow the DMA engine to do a read modify write operation from the PIO FIFO to memory.
 Faster rates might work, or they might not...
 ## Sample rate soft limits
 Soft limits are hard to quantify because they can be based on the maximum USB link bandwidth, or the ability of the device to process and send samples, or on the ability of the host to process samples (especially in SW trigger modes).